Hahdin/doctrine-laravel/README.md

         ]);
     }
 ```
-Change the create() function so it uses the new entity to create the user (you'll have to create some getters/setters for your properties on the entity)
+Change the create() function so it uses the new entity to create the user.

 ```php
     protected function create(array $data)